beego/beedoc/en-US/module/context.md

 - Session

-  You can be initialized session.
-It is Session object in session module of Beego.
-Return the related data stored in server.
+  Return initialized session.
+It is the Session object in the session module of Beego.
+Return the related data stored on the server.

 - Body

   Return request body.
-E.g.: in API application request send JSON data and it can't be retrieved by Query.
-You need use Body to get the JSON data.
+E.g.: in API application request sends JSON data and it can't be retrieved by Query.
+You need to use Body to get the JSON data.

 - GetData